 Compliance with new regulations often necessitates quick adaptations, which can strain resources and require frequent system overhauls to ensure ongoing compliance.

-Recommendation

-What do you want your reader to do upon receipt of this document?
-Wanderer's Tools is your primary decision-maker; what actions should they take after reading your proposal?
-What "next steps" should now be taken?
-DO NOT FORGET to add this to Part 2!

 Document Overview

-Be sure this needs to be updated for the Part 2 submission to include the entire document.

 This proposal outlines the initial plan for the ScamSafe app, detailing the problem statement, project scope, stakeholder interests, and anticipated costs and benefits.
 The subsequent sections will provide a more detailed feasibility analysis and definition of requirements.